gordonje/missourian_analytics/README.md

 [Social Flow](http://www.socialflow.com/) is a service used by the Missourian to manage its Facebook and Twitter accounts.
 This includes posting messages and tracking the attention they garner in terms of likes, favorites, shares and comments.

-The Missourian was nice enough to grant us access to their Social Flow account.
-Once logged in, we were able to export a messages report that included a record for every Facebook and Twitter post by the Missourian's staff from Feb.
+The Missourian was nice enough to grant us access to their Social Flow account, so once logged in, we exported what's called a "messages report" which includes a record for every Facebook and Twitter post by the Missourian's staff from Feb.
 16, 2012 to Feb.
 10, 2015.
 That's 23,131 Facebook and Twitter posts over the course of three years.

 To import this data into Postgres, open your database client (e.g., Navicat), connect to new the database, then [create](https://github.com/gordonje/missourian_analytics/blob/master/create_social_flow.sql) and [load](https://github.com/gordonje/missourian_analytics/blob/master/sql/load_social_flow.sql) social flow data.
 This includes adding a serialized id field as a primary key.